 I am not a doctor and do not have a medical certification.
 I am only sharing my story.

-Best Skincare for Perioral Dermatitis
+Other Recommendations for Perioral Dermatitis

 If you have oily skin, you may like the daily moisturizer instead.
 It also is very soft, non greasy, and helps sooth irritated skin.

-This cleanser is awesome.
+Coconut oil is my favorite, but this cleanser is awesome.
 You can feel how gentle and creamy it is before you even apply it to your face.
 It is very gentle, and I even put it on my chin.
 It’s also under $10 and lasts forever!!
 Love this stuff.

 My perioral dermatitis is around my chin and lips when it flares so a safe chapstick is a must.
 Kiss My Face’s goes on well, is not too greasy or too hard, and it tastes good.

 I love, love, love this stuff.
 My mom, 42 years old, ordered it for her.
 She really liked it, and I had stopped using anything anti-wrinkle because of the irritating ingredients.
 I was looking over her bottles, and it has only safe ingredients (from my research).
-I have used it since December and really like it.
-It helps moisturize your skin as well as help with fine lines.
-You can also read her review on Derm Exclusive here.

 Please note brands like Simple or Cetaphil are NOT completely safe or free of harsh ingredients.
 They brand themselves as products for sensitive skin, but they contain sulfates and/or parabens.